 Communicate early: a calm written notice beats a heated phone call

-Most tenants respond better to a clear message than a lecture.
+Most residents respond better to a clear message than a lecture.
+Also, written communication creates a cleaner record if the issue continues.

 A practical approach: